hillsys/rpi23-gen-image/README.md

     > Removed variables that were not in use.
     > Moved most IF statements into a function.
     > Downloads firmware for boot and wireless LAN.
-    > APT includes are similar to a base + system utility build for Debian 9.
+    > APT includes are similar to a base + system utility + ssh build for Debian 9.
     > Removed all reduce size functionality.
     > Removed additional variables based on new scripts to download and compile kernel and u-boot.
     > chroot_exec function has been placed into interactive mode.